glitchgirl/notes/Docker/swarm.md

 # Swarm

+- built into docker and can be easier to manage
 - Set up yourself for V2 normally
 - containers is called services in the file
 - service name is the inside DNS name